 Please note: The government of Canada has a “Avoid all non-essential travel outside of Canada” advisory currently in place.
 Travel Off Path does not endorse travelling against any advisories set by the government.
 Your decision to travel is your own.

 Before we get to the list of countries that have reopened for Canadians, let’s clear the air about something else:

 Are Canadians Allowed To Travel Right Now?

 Yes.
 Even though the Canadian government has the “Avoid all non-essential travel outside of Canada” advisory in place, Canadian’s are still permitted to leave the country as they wish.
 However, upon returning to Canada all travelers will face a mandatory 14-day quarantine.
-There is no news on how long the quarantine requirement will last.

 All Canadians leaving the country should ensure they have proper travel insurance that covers covid-19